Skip to main content

 Getting Sheet Metal Ready for the LTL Shipping

-flexible metal sheets If your sheet metal fits within the LTL shipping dimensions, it’s time to consider how to prepare it for the journey.
+Flexible metal sheets If your sheet metal fits within the LTL shipping dimensions, it’s time to consider how to prepare it for the journey.

 With LTL shipping, you can save money due to the fact that your shipment will share a truckload with other shipments.
 However, since your metal will be in a truck with other goods, you must package it properly to ensure it doesn’t incur any damage in the process.